 Survival rates for liver cancer

 Survival rates are often used by doctors as a standard way of discussing a person's prognosis (outlook).
-Some patients may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
-If you do not want to read about the survival statistics for liver cancer, skip this section.
+Some patients might want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
+If you do not want to read about the survival statistics for liver cancer, skip to the next section.

 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many of these people live much longer than 5 years.
 Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a more accurate way to describe the prognosis for patients with a particular type and stage of cancer.

 To get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
 Although the numbers below are among the most current we have available, improvements in treatment since then may result in a more favorable outcome for people now being diagnosed with liver cancer.

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person's case.
 Knowing the type and the stage of a person's cancer is important in estimating their outlook.
-But many other factors may also affect a person's outcome, such as a person's overall health (especially whether or not they have cirrhosis) and how well the cancer responds to treatment.
+But many other factors may also affect a person's outcome, such as a person's overall health (especially whether or not they have cirrhosis), the treatment received, and how well the cancer responds to treatment.
 Even when taking these other factors into account, survival rates are rough estimates at best.
-Your doctor can tell you how and if the numbers below apply to your particular situation.
+Your doctor can tell you how and if the numbers below apply to you.

 The numbers below come from the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, and are based on patients who were diagnosed with liver cancer (hepatocellular type) between 2003 and 2009.